Profiles

 <p>Education Specialist 6/2008 – 5/2013, Administration and Supervision, University of Virginia, SCPS Hampton Roads Campus, Virginia</p>

-Dr. Roberts has over 26 years of experience as an art therapist and art therapy educator.
-She is a Registered and Board-Certified Art Therapist (1999), Art Therapy Clinical Supervisor (2015), Licensed Professional Counselor (2000) and Approved Clinical Supervisor (2015).
+Dr. Roberts has over 28 years of experience as counselor and an art therapist.
+She has 15 years of experience as a counselor and art therapist educator.
+She is a Licensed Professional Counselor (2000), Approved Clinical Supervisor (2015), and Licensed Substance Abuse Treatment Provider (2025).
 Dr. Roberts was EMDR Level II, fully trained in 2004.
+Dr. Roberts is a Registered and Board-Certified Art Therapist (1999) and Art Therapy Clinical Supervisor (2015).
 She is a practicing artist in mixed media painting.
-In the art therapy program, she teaches Assessment, Trauma and Neuroscience Informed Art Therapy and Counseling.
-She provides individual supervision and is the Clinical Internship Coordinator.
-Dr. Roberts has taught Group Counseling & Psychotherapy, Basic Counseling and Art Psychotherapy Skills, Adolescent Psychotherapy Skills, Group Supervision, Cultural Competency, and chaired student thesis and capstone work.
+In the counseling and art therapy program, she teaches Assessment, Trauma Informed & Neuroscience Informed Counseling, Advanced Trauma Informed and Advanced Cultural Sensitivity content, and advanced counseling skills along with Processes & Materials in Art Psychotherapy.
+She provides individual clinical site supervision and served as the Clinical Internship Coordinator for 12 years.
+Dr. Roberts has taught Adolescent Psychotherapy Skills and Group Supervision, Cultural Competency, and chaired student thesis and capstone research.
+Dr. Roberts was appointed to the faculty in 2010 and served as Part-Time Faculty.
 Dr. Roberts previously served as the Vice President of the Virginia Art Therapy Association.

 Dr. Roberts was invited to teach in the Art Therapy program in the Academy of Arts and Culture, J.J.
 Strossmayer University of Osijek, Croatia for spring and summer 2019.
 Dr. Roberts taught content in art therapy history and approaches, psychotherapy theories and approaches, and trauma informed art psychotherapy with specialized content in military trauma, combat trauma, integration of neuroscience and trauma, and multiple intersections of minority experiences, childhood traumas, neglect, abuse, and sexual trauma.
 Through this partnership, Dr. Roberts was able to develop a study abroad experience for EVMS Art Therapy and Counseling, MS students.

-Before coming to EVMS, Dr. Roberts worked as an art therapist with adolescents in a detention facility.
-Dr. Roberts served the State Operated Programs with the Virginia Department of Education to train art and music therapists in best practice, ethics, and therapeutic boundaries in residential settings and education programs served by the state.
-She served as a mentor to new art therapists employed in State Operated Programs.
-Dr. Roberts has propelled the field of art therapy by encouraging the hiring of expressive therapists in education programs in detention facilities, pioneering and founding seven sustaining art therapist positions in her career, documenting standards of practice in writing, contributing articles to newsletters, and developing standards and curriculum for art and music therapists in education programs as a part of the regular school schedule as opposed to IEP related services.
-Throughout her career, Dr. Roberts has worked as an art therapist in residential, in home, community mental health, transitional services, and private practice settings with a focus on the treatment of trauma.
+Before coming to EVMS, Dr. Roberts worked as a counselor and art therapist with adolescents in a detention facility.
+Dr. Roberts served the State Operated Programs with the Virginia Department of Education to train creative mental health therapists in best practice, ethics, and therapeutic boundaries in residential settings and education programs served by the state.
+She served as a mentor to new creative mental health therapists employed in State Operated Programs.
+Dr. Roberts has propelled the fields of counseling and art therapy for creativity and mental health by encouraging the hiring of expressive therapists in education programs in detention facilities, pioneering and founding seven sustaining creative mental health therapist positions in her career, documenting standards of practice in writing, contributing articles to newsletters, and developing standards and curriculum for creative mental health therapists in education programs as a part of the regular school schedule as opposed to IEP related services.
+Throughout her career, Dr. Roberts has worked as a counselor and art therapist in residential, in home, community mental health, transitional services, and private practice settings with a focus on the treatment of trauma.
+Recently, Dr. Roberts designed and facilitated the Bobby Levin Expressions of Cancer Project: Group Therapy for Patients, Survivors, and Care Partners.
+Dr. Roberts facilitated the group for Care Partners and a colleague facilitated the group for cancer patients and survivors.
+The services culminated in an art show supporting the American Cancer Society Network annual meeting.
+In addition, Dr. Roberts regular facilitates groups for veterans and care partners.

-Dr. Roberts has integrated growth mindset and educational best practices into the curriculum and teaching in the Art Therapy and Counseling, MS Program at EVMS.
+Dr. Roberts has integrated growth mindset and educational best practices into the curriculum and teaching in the Graduate Art Therapy and Counseling Program at EVMS, now the Counseling and Art Therapy program in the Macon and Joan Brock Virginia Health Sciences (VHS) in the EVMS School of Health Professions at Old Dominion University (July 1, 2024).
 Her goals continue to be focused on continued reflection and re-evaluation for program growth and improvement.
-She lead the efforts to move the program from Education Program Board Approval to CAAHEP accreditation, which was awarded in September of 2019.
-Currently, the program is seeking counseling education accreditation.
-Collaboratively with the faculty, she continues to lead the program to enhanced curriculum with integrated twenty-first learning skills and technology that are best practice and data driven to measure student growth.
-Dr. Roberts has a commitment to partnering with the community to further the field of art therapy and the mission of EVMS.
+Currently, she mentors faculty in pursuing counselor education accreditation.
+She successfully documented the program’s effective delivery of art therapy education leading to CAAHEP accreditation.
+The program was fully accredited in September 2019 for 10 years.
+Collaboratively with the faculty, she continues to lead the program to enhanced curriculum with integrated twenty-first learning skills and technology that are best practices and data driven to measure student growth.
+Dr. Roberts has a commitment to partnering with the community to further the fields of counseling and art therapy and the mission of VHS at ODU.

 Undergraduate Degree